The Big Question

 A lot of business owners and marketers nowadays want to maintain the status quo or catch up to what they perceive as the industry standard.
 This is absolutely normal and fine, but can often lead in execution to bad relationships with agencies that are purely based on cost, buzz-words and the short term perspective.

-As an example, a lot of small and medium-sized luxury hotels today employ a digital marketing mix that consists of SEO, SEM, OTAs, a decent website, some social media and a bit of email marketing.
+As an example, let’t take a look at an average hotel marketing mix.
+A lot of small and medium-sized luxury hotels today employ a digital marketing mix that consists of SEO, SEM, OTAs, a decent website, some social media and a bit of email marketing.
 Minimal costs and maximum reach are usually the KPIs for the buying process.
 This often leads to a splintered and in-congruent marketing effort of course, because all players involved are not communicating properly with each other, the luxury focus is simply not there and the budgets produce a sub-standard ROI.
 This is where the famous line “digital marketing simply does not work for us” comes from.

 In our experience, a business should be clear about what it wants.
 Is it brand awareness?
 Leads?
 Direct bookings?
 New markets or more recurring business?
 Do you want to maintain the status quo, catch up or innovate and attack new opportunities?
 A good agency that is specialized in luxury but also has a strong overall skill set rooted in the digital world, should be able to help the buyer come up with a proper set of goals at the beginning of the relationship.
 These goals should not only cover the current short-term needs but also offer something worthwhile in the long run that can help the company grow.